It affects all of us, and connection is how we start healing.

 “Really?
 You?”

-I told him about that first season in my twenties when I was suicidal.
-He didn’t smile, exactly, upon hearing this, but his very tattooed face seemed to brighten, or open.
-He seemed to breath more fully.
+I told him about a season in my twenties when I was suicidal.
+He didn’t smile upon hearing this, but his very tattooed face seemed to brighten, or open.
+He seemed to breathe more fully.
+“I never would have guessed that you struggled with that too, bro.”
+I told him that sadly, people in the church often just hide our problems better.
+And that talking with him helps people like me open up and tell our own stories.

 On the walk back through the forest, he called to schedule his mental health evaluation.
 He hadn’t wanted to, but removing the shame was the main issue.